-Students shall not be excused from school to work on any job, even in their own homes or for their own parents or tutors, unless it is part of an approved instructional program.
+Students shall not be excused from school to work any job, unless it is part of an approved instructional program.

 The days absent for elementary and secondary school students shall include temporarily excused absences, unexcused absences, and suspensions.

 Make-up Work: